rapidspeciation/biodiversity_genomics_course/exercises/13_Synteny.md

 We will copy the `circlize` directory to our local computer.
 ```
-#make sure you are in your workshop dir
+# make sure you are in your workshop dir on your local computer
-#copy the folder from the Amazon cluster
+# copy the folder from the cluster to your computer,
-scp -r genomics@toko.uncu.edu.ar:/home/genomics/scratch/data/comparative_genomics/synteny/circlize/ ./
+scp -r genomics@toko.uncu.edu.ar:/home/genomics/scratch/users/karin_n/synteny_busco/circlize/ ./
 ```
 Open the script in Rstudio.
 We will go through the script step by step.